rzownir/webfaction-rails-environment/README.markdown

 * CouchDB

 ## Experimental
-The script `encap.sh` is experimental.
-The goal is to encapsulate applications, making package management easier.
-I don't recommend it at this point.
+The script `rpm.sh` is experimental.
+The goal is to manage private application environment packages.
+It is not meant to be run at this point.